YWCA of Van Wert: This is our “Herstory”

 For over 100 years, the YWCA of Van Wert County has provided the community with programs that impact women, youth and families.
 Our mission and our programs have evolved with the changing needs of our community … we are proud of our past and excited for our future!

 Visit us on our social media sites for the latest events, news and information about the YWCA of Van Wert County.

 The YWCA Team

-The YWCA of Van Wert County boasts a team of individuals that is committed to the mission of the organization in everything they do whether it is through community events or their work within the walls of the YWCA.
-At all levels and in all departments, their work is a shining example of what can be accomplished with open hearts and minds.
+The YWCA of Van Wert County boasts a team of individuals that is committed to the mission of the organization in everything they do.
+Their work is a shining example of what can be accomplished with open hearts and minds.

 Click below to meet our team members.